EMAp/fomi-2014/index.md

 ---
 layout: content
-title: 6th Workshop on Formal Ontologies meet Industry (FOMI)
+title: 6th Workshop on Formal Ontologies meet Industry
 ---

-## Rio de Janeiro, Brazil - September 22, 2014

 FOMI is an international forum where academic researchers and industrial practitioners meet to analyse and discuss application